EVISA Print | Contact EVISA | Sitemap | Home

 Species of interest

-Depending on the area of interest, speciation analysis is focussing on chemical compounds that differ in isotopic composition, conformation, oxidation or electronic state, or in the nature of their co...
+Depending on the area of interest, elemental speciation analysis is focussing on chemical compounds that differ in isotopic composition, conformation, oxidation or electronic state, or in the nature o...

 The role of elemental speciation in legislation